j23414/geo4good/README.md

 * pull data (Landsat 8)
 * subset to a polygon (Iowa)
 * apply a mask (to remove clouds)
-* and create a responsive view (split map to highlight difference between original vs cloudless Iowa).
+* and create an interactive view (draggable split map to highlight difference between original vs cloudless Iowa).

 Future work could be